-The SG speakers produced symmetrical CVC sequences for C = /p, t, k/ and all the German monophthongs embedded in the target non-word and carrier phrase ich habe /gəCVCə/ gesagt (literally I have /gəCVCə/ said).
-In addition, the subjects produced separately three steady-state versions each of all tense vowels except /ɛ:/ (none of these steady-state vowels were analyzed in the present study).
-The carrier phrase was produced with a nuclear accent on the target /q=CVC=/ and in most cases with a falling intonational melody.
-The carrier phrases were repeated five times, randomised separately for each subject, and presented individually on a computer monitor in the corresponding orthography (e.g., for /pe:p/ ich habe gepaape gesagt, for /kik/ ich habe gekikke gesagt, etc.).
-The entire corpus was produced twice on separate occasions, once at a slow speech rate, then once again at a fast speech-rate at which vowel duration of tense vowels most closely matched the duration of lax vowels spoken at the slow rate.
-The total number of presented sentences was 3 (places of articulation) \times 15 (vowels) \times 2 (rates) \times 5 (repetitions) \times 7 (speakers) = 3150.
+The SG speakers produced symmetrical CVC sequences for C =/p, t, k/ and all the German monophthongs embedded in the target non-word and carrier phrase ich habe /qaCVCa/ gesagt (literally I have /qpCVCp/ said).
+In addition, the subjects produced separately three steady-state versions each of all tense vowels except /ɛː/ (none of these steady-state vowels were analyzed in the present study).
+The carrier phrase was produced with a nuclear accent on the target f gəCVCə/ and in most cases with a falling intonational melody.
+The carrier phrases were repeated five times, randomised separately for each subject, and presented individually on a computer monitor in the corresponding orthography (e.g. for /pep/ ich habe gepaape gesagt, for /kik/ ich habe gekikke gesagt, etc.).
+The entire corpus was produced twice on separate occasions, once at a self-selected slow speech rate, then once again at a self-selected fast speech rate.
+The total number of presented sentences was 3 (places of articulation) $\times$ 15 (vowels) $\times$ 2 $(rates) \times 5$ (repetitions) $\times 7$ (speakers) = 3150.
 All of the analyses in this section are based only on the data from the self-selected slow rate (see section 3 for a comparison of the two rate conditions).